maurice/yay-machine/docs/articles/vs-xstate.md

 However the **context** object must have the same TypeScript type in every named state.

-This works well for some domains, but in others you might want to have different "context" per logical state.
+This works well for some domains, but in others you might want to have different context per logical state.

 So even though the machine is in the `'question'` state - presumably prompting the user to enter feedback - the `context` is `{ feedback: '' }` as if the user's feedback is an empty string 🤷?